porech/roborock-oucher/README.md

 ## How can I build the executable by myself?
 Just clone the repo, go into the `src` directory and run `./build.sh`.
 It will create the `oucher` file in the base project directory.

-## It isn't working anymore on the latest firmware
+## It isn't working anymore on the latest firmware.
 Please ensure you're using the latest binary available on the repository, and that you've set LOG_LEVEL to 8 in the `/opt/rockrobo/rrlog/rrlog.conf` file.

 ## Can I customize the phrases?